naiborhujosua/naiborhujosua.github.io/_posts/2024-2-10-shap-approach.md

 ![GLobal Interpretability](/assets/img/3.JPG)

 This plot shows that feature tenure and TotalCharges form a group and OnlineSecurity and Multiplines form another group.
 This process is then called hierarchical clustering.
-This graph also shows how a few features have some interaction based on the subgroup and it could be a feature that we can detect in our EDA for further analysis.
+This graph also shows how a handful of features have some interaction based on the subgroup and it could be a feature that we can detect in our EDA for further analysis.

 ## Global interpretability with SHAP summary plots